YamtalDev/HackerNews-API/README.md

 ```
 3. **Database:**
-After you configured your data base settings in the application.properties file, make sure your local mysql database is up and running and you are logged in to the data base.
+After you configured your data base settings in the application.properties file, make sure your local mysql database is up and running and you have a data base named after what you passed as an argument to `jdbc:mysql://localhost:3306/<your-database-name>`.

 ``` shell